MichaelJosephKramer/UtahHeave/README.md

 the two rounds determines the game winner.

 Rule 3: All point value shots must be attempted per round.

 1. The point value shots may be attempted in any order.
 2. The five point shot must be taken last in the round.

 Rule 4: Any throw that hits the table disqualifies the player for the game.

-Rule 5: Heave Off - In the event of a tie following two rounds of play, there will be a Heave Off.
+Rule 5: Heave Off - In the event of a tie for first place following two rounds of play, there will be a Heave Off.

 1. Heave Off starts with each competitor taking a 5 point shot.
 If there is no winner, then each competitor will take a 5 points shot and a 4 point shot.
 If there is no winner then the shot progression continues to include the 3 point shot, and